-Ecology, Law and Economics 448
+448 Ecology, Law and Economics

 Spring.
-3(3-0) Interdepartmental with Natural Science.
-Administered by Natural Science.
-P:M: EC 201
+3(3-0) Interdepartmental with Natu-Science.
+Administered by Natural ral Science.
+P: EC 201

 Review and integrate principles of ecology, fundamentals of law, and principles of economics into a conceptual model that describes interrelations among the natural system, the economy, and the state.
 Analyze and assess the legal-economic natural resource and environmental policies in the context of the integrated model.
-Relate the ecology-laweconomics model to emerging paradigms of sustainable development, ecological economics, industrial ecology, and the Natural Step.
+Relate the ecology-laweconomics model to emerging paradigms of sus-tainable development, ecological economics, industrial ecology, and the Natural Step.

-450 International Environmental Policy
+International Environmental Law and 450 Policy

-Fall of even years.
+Spring.
 3(3-0) Interdepartmental with Fisheries and Wildlife.
 Administered by James Madison College.
-P:M: EC 201 or EC 202 RB: FW 181 and EC 340
+P: EC 201 or EC 202 RB: FW 181 and EC 340